cheyannerichardson/cheyannerichardson/README.md

 ## About Me

 I’m a data analysit with a background in cultural resource management and occupational therapy, now focusing on spatial data analysis and visualization.
-My work explores how culture, environment, and community intersect.
-I analyze how legacy and contemporary spaces reveal patterns of memory, design, and adaptation, using data-driven methods to inform public space planning, urban evolution, and climate‑resilient infrastructure.
+I approach data as both a technical and narrative tool.
+Through spatial analysis and visualization, I translate complex patterns into accessible insights that inform the evolution of public spaces and urban systems.

 ```mermaid
 graph LR